-Do You have to allow Access onto Your land:
+Do you have to allow access onto your land?

-The simply answer to this is “No”, a neighbouring owner can refuse the request for access and does not need to provide any reasoning for the refusal.
+A neighbouring owner can refuse the request for access and does not need to provide any reasoning for the refusal.

 It is the neighbouring owner’s land at the end of the day, therefore they are at their liberty to decide how it is used and by who.

-Who Pays for the Access Licence Cost:
+Who Pays for the Access Licence Cost?